NVIDIAGameWorks/Streamline/README.md

 #### (Optional) Compiling Shaders

-Most users will not need to compile shaders as they are provided pre-compiled.
-If you need to compile HLSL shaders for your own plugin, you will need to place slang in the .\external\slang_internal folder and xxd in the .\tools folder.
-Then any *.hlsl files in the .\shaders folder will be compiled at build time.
-Without these tools in place, the precompiled versions of the shaders in `_artifacts\shaders\` will be used, even if the source shaders are edited.

-Additionally, if you would like to recompile the shaders for the NIS plugin, you will need to have Python 3 installed and in the path.
+If you would like to recompile the shaders for the NIS plugin, you will need to have Python 3 installed and in the path.

-Slang may be found at https://github.com/shader-slang/slang

-xxd may be found at https://sourceforge.net/projects/xxd-for-windows/

 ## SDK Packaging